 1. Set clear data security goals

-An ISP provides your employees with clear guidelines for handling sensitive information within your organization.
-This may help improve general cybersecurity awareness and decrease the number of unintentional insider threats.
+An ISP provides your employees with clear guidelines for handling your organization’s sensitive information.
+This can improve general cybersecurity awareness and decrease the number of unintentional insider threats.

 2. Guide the implementation of proper cybersecurity controls

-By defining security goals, an ISP can help your security officers deploy appropriate software solutions and implement relevant security measures to achieve them.
+By defining security goals, an ISP can help your security officers deploy the appropriate software solutions and implement relevant security measures to achieve these objectives.

 3. Respond to incidents promptly and efficiently

-By defining step-by-step incident response actions, ISPs can help your cybersecurity team proactively address potential risks and vulnerabilities.
-Therefore, your organization can respond promptly to security incidents and mitigate possible consequences.
+Laying out step-by-step incident response actions in an ISP can help your cybersecurity team proactively address potential risks and vulnerabilities.
+Thus, your organization can respond promptly to security incidents and mitigate any potential consequences.

 4. Meet IT compliance requirements

-An ISP can help your organization comply with SWIFT CSP, GDPR, SOX, DORA, and other standards, laws, and regulations.
-It’s also worth mentioning that standards and laws such as HIPAA, PCI DSS, and ISO 27001 require organizations to have an information security policy.
+An ISP can help your organization comply with SWIFT CSP, GDPR, SOX, DORA, and other cybersecurity regulations.
+Moreover, maintaining an established information security policy is a requirement under standards and laws such as HIPAA, PCI DSS, and ISO 27001.

-When they clearly define roles and responsibilities for each user and stakeholder within your organization, ISPs can help your employees understand the part they play in safeguarding sensitive information.
+With clearly defined roles and responsibilities for each user and stakeholder within your organization, ISPs help your employees understand the part they play in safeguarding sensitive information.
 ISPs can also promote a sense of ownership and responsibility among users and stakeholders, resulting in increased accountability.

 6. Maintain the organization’s reputation